ncalteen/puppet_study_notes/02_Creating_Puppet_Modules/13_Designing_a_Custom_Module.md

     - puppet
   ```

+- For now, make sure to remove the `puppet::agent` class from `common.yaml`.

 ## Creating a Class Manifest

 - Every module must contain an `init.pp` manifest, which must contain the module's definition for the base class.